 More often than not, drug addiction can take more than one form.
 One of which is substance abuse, and it isn’t something you should take lightly.
-In early sobriety, your urges to indulge in the substance would be sky high, and you’d be left fending for yourself.
+In early sobriety, your urges to indulge in the substance would be sky-high, and you’d be left fending for yourself.
 However, there are many steps you can take to avoid relapsing and stay on the right track.

 The first and foremost step you need to take is to identify where your addiction lies and then consciously make the decision to not frequently use it.
-Addiction is a disease, and it can cause you to harm in more than one way.
+Addiction is a disease, and it can cause harm in more than one way.

-1. If Heroin is your Trigger
+1. If Heroin is Your Trigger

 Heroin is an illegal drug and is famous for giving people a rush of feel-good feelings at the start, however, when the effect wears off, your body starts to slow down.
-Many rehabs treat snow, or dope, i.e., heroin as a grave illness and it is not without reason. its consumption ruins your brain, slows down your thought process, causes you to feel nauseated, nervous, and get chills.
+Many rehabs treat snow, or dope, i.e., heroin as a grave illness and it is not without reason. its consumption ruins your brain, slows down your thought process, and causes you to feel nauseated, nervous, and get chills.

 Remember that heroin isn’t something you can take in moderation, and you should avoid coming into contact with it at all times.
 The only method to staying sober is reinforcing it daily and never participating in activities that could promote it.

-If Cocaine & Marijuana are your Triggers
+If Cocaine & Marijuana are Your Triggers

 Cocaine and marijuana are different types of drugs and cause a unique sensation that you might crave at times of discomfort or distress.
 Cocaine speeds up your body, and you start moving, talking, and thinking at a fast speed.
 This then translates into feeling full of energy, and you might feel like getting that extra boost when your support group isn’t around.

-Why Substitute is Your Best Friend to Avoid a cocaine Relapse
+Why Substitute is Your Best Friend to Avoid a Cocaine Relapse

 You might feel the urge to relapse when you want to feel intense happiness, but it is important to remember the good with the bad to not lose your early sobriety.
 Cocaine causes one to be irritable, and paranoid, which can cause you to shun family members, and develop self-esteem issues.
 A decrease in appetite might also cause eating disorders further down the line.